ceejbot/galls-law/webrebels.md

 # [fit] modularity
 # [fit] aka information hiding

 ^ You think about this at the code level, but here we're doing it at the service level.
-The implemention of each module is hidden behind the API of the service.
+The implementation of each module is hidden behind the API of the service.

 ---